Aidge ONNX tutorial#

 .
 This operator is not supported by ONNX and is often decomposed in multiple operators.

-If you don’t have git-lfs, you can download the model and data using this piece of code :
+If you don’t have git-lfs, you can download the model and data using code snippet:

 Importing an ONNX#